• Link to Facebook

 We typically serve the Gingerbread without the Vanilla Cashew Date Icing, but if you want to make it extra fancy — add the icing and sprinkle it with crushed walnuts or pecans— it’s so tasty!
 I hope you and your loved ones enjoy this as much as our family does!

-If you are looking for other Holiday dessert recipes, see Gingerbread Cookies, Pumpkin Pie, Chickpea Pumpkin Pie (nut-free options), Brownie Truffles, and Peanut Butter Cookies
+If you are looking for other Holiday dessert recipes, see Gingerbread Cookies, Pumpkin Pie, Chickpea Pumpkin Pie (nut-free options), Brownie Truffles, and Peanut Butter Cookies.

 A few notes before you get started: